Insider Selling: Carvana Co. (NYSE:CVNA) Major Shareholder Sells 60,000 Shares of Stock

 Carvana Co.
-(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 60,000 shares of the firm’s stock in a transaction that occurred on Monday, July 26th.
-The shares were sold at an average price of $337.08, for a total value of $20,224,800.00.
-Following the completion of the sale, the insider now directly owns 5,208 shares of the company’s stock, valued at approximately $1,755,512.64.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through the SEC website.
-Major shareholders that own at least 10% of a company’s shares are required to disclose their transactions with the SEC.
+(NYSE:CVNA) major shareholder Ernest C. Garcia II sold 60,000 shares of the firm’s stock in a transaction dated Wednesday, July 28th.
+The stock was sold at an average price of $339.93, for a total value of $20,395,800.00.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+Major shareholders that own at least 10% of a company’s stock are required to disclose their sales and purchases with the SEC.

 Ernest C. Garcia II also recently made the following trade(s):